colah/ByronTrialNotes/synthesis/arrest.md

 Contemporaneously with these interviews, the search warrant was being executed for Byron's house.
 At some point they found a chemistry lab and had the reaction one might expect.
 Officer's Hill and Garrow were informed and returned to interview Byron further.
 The explained to him that this was a matter of officer safety and that he needed to explain what everything was so that no one would be injured in conducting the search.
 Naturally, Byron answered.
 Somehow this also resulted in him talking about things that could potentially injure an officer at his cottage, which resulted in him talking about his potato cannon.

+Somewhere around this time, Byron was also interviewed by Detective Bui, in order to inform him of his rights and the charges against him.
+This interview was not recorded, and while Bui has testified that he gave Byron his secondary caution, this is contradicted by other evidence.
+When asked if he understood Byron said no -- possibly because, while he had been told about his right to counsel and repeatedly asked about it, he had not yet received it, or possibly because the charges were inadequately explained -- but Bui felt he did anyways and concluded the interview.

 Back at Byron's house, the investigating officers came the belief that they had found the explosive HTMD (in fact, the lab only contained chemicals that could potentially be used to make explosives...) and mistook a thermocouple for a detonator.
 They also found the waveguide they were looking for... disassembled and in a box.

 Using the results of Byron's interviews and the mistaken findings at Byron's house, French wrote a [new affidavit][warrant2].
 Somehow French didn't find out that the "wavegun" (the waveguide) was disassembled.
 Again, the affidavit was, unsurprisingly, signed.